dask/dask/docs/source/worker-center.rst

 Worker-Center
 =============

-We build a distributed network from two kinds of nodes
+We build a distributed network from two kinds of nodes.

 *  A single Center node
 *  Several Worker nodes